aeroplani/smart-trade/README.md

 2. Seller transfers ownership of vehicle to buyer
 3. Contract picks up the transfer of ownershiip and releases its funds to the buyer.

 If the transfer of ownership is not assigned to the buyer within 24 hours.
-Funds will be sent back to the seller.
+Funds will be sent back to the buyer.